HackPack/hack-scanner/README.md

 Sometimes scanning an entire directory tree is not desirable, but referencing each child folder/file would be quite tedious.
 Also you may only want to locate a subset of Classes (for example) defined in a particular set of files.
-To accomplish this, you may set a filtering callback on the builder.
+To accomplish this, you may set filters on the builder.

 ```php
 <?hh